oshock/oshock/README.md

 I  create software that analyzes, modifies, or converts data.

 ### What can you expect here?
 Tools created for exploiting games and software to achieve more than intended uses.
+And some random C# projects